Elizabeth Acevedo: Career

 Following graduation from George Washington University, Acevedo went into the classroom as a 2010 Teach for America Corps participant.
-She continued on to teach eighth grade English in Prince George’s County, Maryland.
+She continued on to teach eighth grade English in Prince George's County, Maryland.
 Although the school's population was 78 percent Latino and 20 percent black, she was the first Latino teacher to teach a core subject.

 She is a previous National Slam Champion, as well as former head coach for the D.C.
 Youth Slam Team.
-She has performed at Lincoln Center, Madison Square Garden, the Kennedy Center of the Performing Arts, South Africa’s State Theatre, Bozar in Brussels, and the National Library of Kosovo.
-She has also delivered several TED Talks, and her masterful poetry videos have been featured in Latina Magazine, Cosmopolitan,the Huffington Post, and Upworthy.
+She has performed at Lincoln Center, Madison Square Garden, the John F. Kennedy Center for the Performing Arts, South Africa's State Theatre, Bozar in Brussels, and the National Library of Kosovo.
+She has also delivered several TED Talks, and her masterful poetry videos have been featured in Latina magazine, Cosmopolitan, HuffPost, and Upworthy.

 She is also the author of three young adult novels.
 Beastgirl and Other Origin Myths was published in 2016 and was a finalist for YesYes Chapbook Prize.
 Her first novel, The Poet X, was published in 2018.
 With the Fire on High is Acevedo's third novel, released in May 2019.
 Her fourth, Clap When You Land, was published in May 2020.
 It is about two sisters who grow up unaware of each other while living in different countries, but learn of each other after their father dies.
 The book was a Boston Globe-Horn Book Honor Book.